Reginald George Haggar

-Reginald George Haggar (1905–1988) R.I., A.R.C.A., F.R.S.A. was a British ceramic designer.
-He was born in Ipswich and studied at Ipswich School of Art and the Royal College of Art.
-In 1929, he became assistant designer at Mintons pottery in Stoke-on-Trent, rising to art director six months later, a post he held until 1939.
-Working in water colours and ceramics, his designs reflected both the radical and lyrical elements of the Art Deco style.
+Reginald George Haggar (1905–1988), R.I., A.R.C.A., F.R.S.A., was a British ceramic designer.
+He was born in Ipswich and studied at the Ipswich School of Art and the Royal College of Art.
+In 1929, he became an assistant designer at Mintons Pottery in Stoke-on-Trent, rising to art director six months later, a post he held until 1939.
+Working in watercolors and ceramics, his designs reflected both the radical and lyrical elements of the Art Deco style.